derekjchow/kelvin/doc/overview.md

 the memory bandwidth to the ML outer-product engine when only a single external memory port is provided.
 Line and all entry flushing is supported where the core stalls until completion to simplify the contract.

-A shared VLdSt unit exists for cached accesses.

-## Uncached

-Note: It is not recommended to use intentional uncached accesses as `mmap_uncached` has been seen to be buggy.

-Memory may be accessed as uncached through the setting of a high address bit.
-This is for simple fine grain control over how load/store units are to access memory directly or through the L1 cache.
-We only allow aligned accesses of native register size (eg. scalar=32b, simd=256b) via uncached accesses direct to memory.
-This simplifies the hardware which is required to support a large window of outstanding read operations, but does impose complications on the software.
-The code must assume C `__restrict__` attributes for any memory accessed in this way.

-Separate VLd and VSt units exist for uncached accesses.